Mrpatekful/supervised-translation/README.md

 # Neural machine translation

-Minimalist implementation of supervised neural machine translation on multi30k dataset with seq2seq architecture, attention meachanism and beam search in pytorch.
+Minimalist implementation of supervised neural machine translation on multi30k dataset with seq2seq architecture, attention mechanism and beam search in pytorch.
 My forked [version](https://github.com/Mrpatekful/text) of torchtext is used as dataloader.

 ## References